sergey-shambir/pythonishc/README.md

-# compiler-theory-samples
-C++ samples with Graphviz and Lemon
+# C++ samples with Graphviz and Lemon

+All samples use modern C++ standards (c++ 2011 and higher).

+Existing samples:

+* `lemon-1-calculator` shows how to use Lemon-generated LALR parser for calculator grammar.